Loading...

 Initiate the domain transfer:

-again in order to switch to the accepting account
+First you'll need to run aws configure again in order to switch to the accepting account

 Next you must accept the transfer

 It is important to note that transferring a domain does not break any existing DNS records, this is due to the nameservers still being owned and operated by the original hosted zone, and by extension Route53.
 AWS explicitly tells us that the domain adn the DNS records do not need to be owned by the same account for routing to occur.
 While importing the hosted zone is likely the easiest way to migrate the domain, you may want to migrate and create records at your own pace.
-If this is the case remember you'll need to create a new hosted zone for the domain, remember to update the NS for the domain under Route53 -> Domains -> ${DOMAIN-NAME}
+If this is the case remember you'll need to create a new hosted zone for the domain, remember to update the NS for the domain under Route53 -> Domains -> ${DOMAIN-NAME} in the graphical environment.

 In order to migrate the website in it's current state, create an AMI of the EC2 instance in which it is hosted, make this AMI private.